-Α. The PMC shall develop a multidisciplinary QI program for the purpose of improving patient outcomes of critically ill children.
-The QI program shall interface
+A. The PMC shall develop a multidisciplinary QI program for the purpose of improving patient outcomes of critically ill children.
+The QI program shall interface with the emergency department, PICU, NICU, pediatric unit, SCAN Team, PIFT Program, and EMS providers.
+The QI program shall also interface with hospital wide and emergency department QI activities.

 - B. The PMC Medical Director and Nurse Coordinator shall be responsible for the development, implementation, and review of the QI program as it pertains to the care of the pediatric patients transported to the PMC. - C. The PMC's QI program shall meet the requirements stipulated in Ref.
 No. 620, Section V, QI Program Requirements, which includes, at minimum, the following: - 1.
 QI Plan - 2.
 Identification of indicators - 3.
 Methods to collect data - 4.
 Written results and conclusions - 5.
 Recognition of improvement - 6.
 Action(s) taken (e.g., education of staff or feedback to referring facilities and EMS providers) - 7.
 Assessment of effectiveness of action(s) taken - 8.
-Dissemination of QI information to stakeholders - D. The QI review process shall include, at a minimum, a detailed 100% physician review, tracking, and trending of the following cases: - 1.
-Unexpected deaths in the PICU - 2.
+Dissemination of QI information to stakeholders - D. The QI review process shall include, at a minimum, a detailed 100% physician review, tracking, and trending of the following cases: - Unexpected deaths in the PICU - 2.
 Unexpected cardiac arrests in the PICU - 3.
 Unexpected transfers for higher level of care - 4.
 Sentinel events - Child maltreatment (suspected child abuse, neglect, sexual assault, commercial sexual exploitation, and human trafficking) to include the mandated reporting process - 6.
 Readmissions to the PICU within 48 hours - 7.
 Unexpected admissions from the operating room - 8.
 Unplanned admissions to the PICU - E. The QI process shall include providing feedback, via appropriate process or channels, to referral facilities and/or EMS providers on items that may require commendation, positive reinforcement, fact-finding, case/peer review, and education/competency verification or remediation.